WillTDA/Discord.js-Akinator/README.md

-const language = "en"; //The Language of the Game const childMode = false; //Whether to use Akinator's Child Mode const useButtons = true; //Whether to use Discord's Buttons
+const language = "en"; //The Language of the Game const childMode = false; //Whether to use Akinator's Child Mode const gameType = "character"; //The Type of Akinator Game to Play. ("animal", "character" or "object") const useButtons = true; //Whether to use Discord's Buttons

 client.on("messageCreate", async message => {